argoproject/navis-documentcloud/README.md

 3. In your posts, embed documents or notes using the DocumentCloud button or the `[documentcloud]` shortcode
 4. Optional: Set a default width/height for all DocumentCloud embeds (which can be overridden on a per-embed basis with the `height/width` attributes) at Settings > DocumentCloud.
 (This default width will only be used if you set `responsive="false"` on an embed.)

+**Upgrading from Navis DocumentCloud** If you're currently using the Navis DocumentCloud plugin (from which this plugin was built), you'll want to deactivate or delete it before installing this plugin.

 ## Usage

 This plugin allows you to embed DocumentCloud resources using either the raw URL on its own line: